Skip to content

 Resolution

-If the endpoint was created within 90 days of when you are trying to delete it, use AWS CloudTrail to determine which service created it.
+To determine the service that created the endpoint, use AWS CloudTrail.
 Make sure to set the CloudTrail console view to the last 90 days of recorded API activity (management events).

 1. Open the CloudTrail console.